Recycling

 HIGH STRENGTH ORGANIC WASTE

 The biodigester breaks down the residual liquids into methane, carbon dioxide, and hydrogen.
 The gasses are combusted to create electricity and heat, which is then sold to the electric grid.
 Once digested, the remaining slurry is pumped to another tank, where an auger squeezes the effluent into liquid and solid fractions.
 The solids can be used for bedding cows or creating compost, while the liquid is spread on fields as fertilizer.
-Food scraps from our brewery’s kitchen are composted and collected by Casella’s Grow Compost as well.
+Food scraps from our brewery’s kitchen are composted and collected by Casella’s Compost as well.

 Retail